 I remember really enjoying the adventure, and was genuinely bummed out as I came closer and closer to the finale.
 My brother was also playing the game at the time, but he was a lot farther behind in the story compared to myself, and I clearly remember telling him how envious I was of him because he still had a lot of the game to experience, while I was nearly done with it.
 Silly, I know, but I was young, haha.

-So, the next game is one that holds a very special place in my heart: I’m talking about Shadow Hearts Covenant, the sequel to Shadow Hearts.
-Also referred to as Shadow Hearts 2, or simply SH2.
+So, the next game is one that holds a very special place in my heart: I’m talking about Shadow Hearts Covenant, also known as Shadow Hearts 2.
 It’s probably one of the lesser known JRPGs on the PS2, but one of the finest, and if you have the means to play it, DO SO.
-You can even skip the first game if you wish, as long as you read a brief plot summary of it, but you have to play the second one.
+You can even skip the first game if you wish, as long as you read a plot summary of it, but you have to play the second one.